bbauska/W3Cx-5of5/README.md

 Note that on mobile phones, the video does not start until the user presses the play control or clicks on the video picture.
-Using the
-\"canplaythrough\" event is a trick to call a function that starts the video player as soon as the page is loaded on a desktop computer.
+Using the &quot;canplaythrough&quot; event is a trick to call a function that starts the video player as soon as the page is loaded on a desktop computer.
 This event is not supported by mobile devices, so if you try this example on a mobile, the video will not start automatically.

-As explained by the [Apple Developer Web site](https://developer.apple.com/): \"The buffered property is a TimeRanges object: an array of start and stop times, not a single value.
+As explained by the [Apple Developer Web site](https://developer.apple.com/): &quot;The buffered property is a TimeRanges object: an array of start and stop times, not a single value.
 Consider what happens if the person watching the media uses the time scrubber to jump forward to a point in the movie that hasn't loaded